The Distributed Quantum Computing industry

 Portion of the GothamQ network created by Qunnect and Cisco in New York City.
 The nodes are connected by 17.6 km of standard telecom grade fiber cable that run under the city streets with all the potential noise sources of a city.
 Qunnect claims this network marks the movement of quantum networking devices out of the lab to real industrial applications world (from what I gather, they are right).
 Taken from Quantum Computing Report by GQI.

-Qunnect is the first quantum networking infrastructure company I even came accross, and perhaps one of the very first in the field.
+Qunnect is the first quantum networking infrastructure company I even came across, and perhaps one of the very first in the field.
 It's a Brooklyn startup aiming to build deployable hardware capable of distributing entanglement over existing fiber networks (aka they do quantum networking).
-They are prettu focused on real world deployability, a lot of their hardware operates at room temperature and is designed to integrate with standard telecommunications infrastructure rather than laboratory environments.
+They are pretty focused on real world deployability, a lot of their hardware operates at room temperature and is designed to integrate with standard telecommunications infrastructure rather than laboratory environments.
 Their main product line, the Carina suite, bundles the core components required to run a quantum network into rack-mountable units.
 This includes entangled photon sources, quantum memory, photon detectors, synchronization electronics and control software.
 In essence, the goal is to make quantum networking hardware look and behave like standard telecom equipment.
 Over the past few years Qunnect has focused heavily on field demonstrations.
 Their GothamQ network in New York distributes entanglement across 17.6 km of deployed fiber connecting sites in Brooklyn and Manhattan.
 The system combines Qunnect’s hardware with Cisco’s orchestration software and has demonstrated metro-scale entanglement swapping under real urban conditions.
 Beyond New York, their technology is also being tested in Berlin with Deutsche Telekom’s T-Labs, at CERN’s quantum networking laboratory, and in several US research testbeds.
 The company is still relatively small (I believe under 50 employees) and has raised roughly $20M in funding across funding rounds, but it has positioned itself as one of the most visible players trying to move quantum networking out of physics labs and into operational infrastructure, collaborating with giants such as Cisco and Deutsche Telekom.

 Nu Quantum